Nelly Furtado: Early life

 Furtado was born on December 2, 1978, in Victoria, British Columbia, Canada.
 Her Portuguese parents, António José Furtado and Maria Manuela Furtado, were born on São Miguel Island in the Azores and had immigrated to Canada in the late 1960s.
 Nelly was named after Soviet gymnast Nellie Kim.
-Her siblings are Michael Anthony and Lisa Anne.
-They were raised Roman Catholic.
-At age four, she began performing and singing in Portuguese.
+Her elder siblings are Michael Anthony and Lisa Anne.
+They were raised Catholic.
+At age 4, she began performing and singing in Portuguese.
 Furtado's first public performance was when she sang a duet with her mother at a church on Portugal Day.
 She began playing musical instruments at the age of nine, learning the trombone, ukulele and, in later years, the guitar and keyboards.
 At the age of 12, she began writing songs, and as a teenager, she performed in a Portuguese marching band.
 Furtado has acknowledged her family as the source of her strong work ethic; she spent eight summers working as a chambermaid with her mother, along with her brother and sister, who was a housekeeper in Victoria.

 Career

 1996–1999: Career beginnings

-After graduating from Mount Douglas Secondary School in 1996, she moved to Toronto to reside with her sister.
+After graduating from Mount Douglas Secondary School in 1996, she moved to Toronto to live with her sister.
 There, she got a full-time job at an alarm company.
-Later, she would meet Tallis Newkirk, member of the hip hop group Plains of Fascination.
+Later, she met Tallis Newkirk, member of the hip hop group Plains of Fascination.
 She contributed vocals to their 1996 album, Join the Ranks, on the track "Waitin' 4 the Streets".
 The following year, she formed Nelstar, a trip hop duo with Newkirk.
 Ultimately, Furtado felt the trip hop style of the duo was "too segregated", and believed it did not represent her personality or allow her to showcase her vocal ability.
 She left the group and planned to move back home.

 In 1997, she performed at the Honey Jam talent show.
 Her performance attracted the attention of The Philosopher Kings singer Gerald Eaton, who then approached her to write with him.
 He and fellow Kings member Brian West helped Furtado produce a demo.
 She left Toronto, but returned again to record more material with Eaton and West.
 The material recorded during these sessions was shopped to record companies by her attorney Chris Taylor and led to her 1999 record deal with DreamWorks Records, signed by A&R executive Beth Halper, partner of Garbage drummer and record producer Butch Vig.
 Furtado's first single, "Party's Just Begun (Again)", was released that year on the soundtrack album for Brokedown Palace (1999).